 Stock volatility is an inevitable aspect of the stock market.
-It can just affect a few stocks, a sector, or the overall market.
-If you’re a day trader, this is likely a huge part of your strategy.
+It can affect a few stocks, a sector, or the overall market.
+If you’re a day trader, this is likely a huge part of your strategy and where you capitalize the most.
 This guide will break down stock volatility, if it is good or bad, factors that affect volatility and more.

 Definition of Stock Volatility